 I am super behind in writing about Aiden’s birthday, clearly.
 Between Thanksgiving, tons of travel for work and then traveling for Christmas it was all just a bit much.
-Now that everything is settling down I can go back and write about the blur that was November/December — starting with Aiden’s lumberjack first birthday party!
+Now that everything is settling down I can go back and write about the blur that was November/December — starting with Aiden’s lumberjack party!

-I really only chose the theme “lumberjack” because I love buffalo plaid anything and for whatever reason, that equals lumberjack when you are looking for party supplies, so lumberjack it was.
+I really only chose the theme “lumberjack” because I love buffalo plaid anything and for whatever reason, that equals lumberjack when you are looking for party supplies, so a lumberjack party it was.
 We had it Aiden’s grandparents house because ours is too small.
 I know people have differing opinions on whether you should have a first birthday party or not.
 I recognize that the party is more for the parents than Aiden.
 I actually looked at it as a ‘we survived a whole year’ party.
 However, we have a lot of friends with kids all close in age and they had a ton of fun so I would say it was a success!

 This is how I made it happen.

 Disclosure: I received a discount on the printables in exchange for inclusion in this post.
 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I love.
-Thank you for supporting the brands that support this blog.

 I love printables — these are digital files that you can purchase (or make) for just about anything.
 I found an adorable set of buffalo plaid invitations, banner, favor tags, and food tent printables from Creative Party Designs Etsy Shop that I just fell in love with.
 They were meant for a baby shower, but the great thing about printables is shop owners are usually able to easily customize them to fit your need.
 I printed them myself on a light-weight cardstock which saved a ton of money.
 I also love this fun “Adventure” printable done by Babbling Beauty Blog which I used as decor as it fit the theme, but it now sits in Aiden’s playroom.
 I also got really cute thank you notes from Babbling Beauty Blog.